nikcorg/wp-plugin-stem/README.md

 The sanitize callback receives as arguments only the field's value, while the validator also receives the fields attributes.

 Invoking order is sanitize -> validate.

+## Version updates

+If you need to do work between version updates, add your work to the `migrateVersion()` function in `settings.php`.
+It is invoked when settings are saved and the previous version differs from the current version.
+The default function is a no-op.

 ## License